Is Sudan doomed to become 'uninhabitable'?

 "Communities who are already very vulnerable -- who are already suffering from impoverishment, who may be in areas that may be affected by climate change -- are pushed to the limits of their coping mechanisms," Yonetani said.

-The livelihoods for farmers located in thousands of villages spread across this region are becoming increasingly strained due to heat stress and persistent drought.
+The livelihoods for farmers located in thousands of villages spread across this region are becoming increasingly strained because of heat stress and persistent drought.

 According to a report by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), it is estimated 1.9 million people will be affected by reduced agricultural and livestock production -- due to smaller farming areas, poor pastures and limited water availability.

-While 3.2 million people are expected to face water shortages, causing what OCHA says is a "further deterioration of already fragile sanitation and hygiene conditions."
+And 3.2 million people are expected to face water shortages, causing what OCHA says is a "further deterioration of already fragile sanitation and hygiene conditions."

-IDMC's Yonteani said this crisis wasn't a humanitarian crisis: "It's a crisis of development."
+IDMC's Yonteani said this crisis wasn't a humanitarian crisis, "It's a crisis of development."

-But Head of Programme for the World Food Programme (WFP) in Sudan, Marco Cavalcante, told CNN it's not too late to change the country's future.
+But head of Program for the World Food Programme (WFP) in Sudan, Marco Cavalcante, told CNN it's not too late to change the country's future.

 "This trend is not unstoppable if important measures are taken."